LRS4/witcher-monsters-api/README.md

 A minimal application to learn the fundamentals of Spring Boot with Java.
 The REST API serves data on creatures found in The Witcher 3: Wild Hunt.
-I plan on deploying this backend application to AWS Elastic Beanstalk, and will update this documentation once it is deployed.
+This is bundled with an Angular application served from Spring Boot's resources/static folder which will act as the UI.

-I hope this backend service will help anyone who wants to build a frontend application of viewing journal entries, similar to the in-game visual journal:
+I hope the API will help anyone who wants to build a frontend application of viewing journal entries, similar to the in-game visual journal: